 This feature is pretty much unheard of from other life insurance companies.
 You’re typically stuck with the policy you choose for the duration of the term, unless you cancel and reapply for different coverage.

-Many people can get Ladder life insurance coverage without a medical exam.
+People applying for up to $3M in coverage can get life insurance coverage through Ladder without a medical exam, if approved.
 You’ll answer some questions about yourself to get an instant quote, then you can go onto the online application.

 Ladder uses data available online through things like medical, financial and DMV records (with your permission) to verify the information in your application and make underwriting decisions (i.e. decide whether to cover you).

 If it can approve you from that information, you’ll get an instant offer and can sign up and be covered within minutes.